EvitaKnits/Cashflow-Companion/README.md

 - Reporting that shows the user trends in their spending over time, rather than just a monthly view.
 - Adding graphs for all the reports.
 - Styling the front end part in Heroku, around the terminal window as an added bonus to make it more attractive.
+- Letting the user select the currency type rather than defaulting to GBP

 ## Testing
 - Test each user journey from start to finish